-The West End run of Sunday in the Park with Jake Gyllenhaal and Annaleigh Ashford has been postponed.
+The West End run of Sunday in the Park has been postponed beyond 2021.

-The pair were due to reprise their roles from the 2017 Broadway revival of the hit Stephen Sondheim and James Lapine musical from June at the Savoy Theatre.
+Jake Gyllenhaal and Annaleigh Ashford were due to reprise their roles from the 2017 Broadway revival of the hit Stephen Sondheim and James Lapine musical.

-New dates for the 2021 engagement are to be confirmed.
+New dates are to be confirmed.

 With music & lyrics by Sondheim and a book by Lapine, the musical is inspired by Georges Seurat’s iconic painting A Sunday Afternoon on the Island of La Grande Jatte.

 Gyllenhaal stars as Georges Seurat/George while Ashford plays Dot/Marie.